Are you one of the many sports facility owners who have let the search for new scheduling software fall to the bottom of their to-do list?

 So, what should you look for as start your search for a scheduling system?

 I know a lot about sports facility scheduling software because my company built our own system: eSoft Planner.
 But I also know about all the other schedulers available.
-The best fit for your business will depend on your needs and your budget, but each system you consider should have three important qualities: optimal pricing, great support, and of course, features that will make and save money for your business.
+The best fit for your business will depend on your needs and your budget.
+Each system you consider should have three important qualities: optimal pricing, great support, and of course, features that will make and save money for your business.

 When you look at scheduling software costs, focus on value first.

-That said, web-based scheduling systems usually charge their clients each month based on different factors, and some structures will work better for your facility than others.
+That said, web-based scheduling systems usually charge their clients each month based on different factors.
+Some structures will work better for your facility than others.

 eSoft Planner uses a simple pay-per-feature structure; you pay the same amount each month based on which parts of the software you use.
 Other schedulers’ pricing is based on the number of scheduling locations or clients in the system.
-That can make costs lower for some smaller businesses, but costs may also increase seasonally or as you expand or restructure.
+That can make costs lower for some smaller businesses.
+However, costs may also increase seasonally or as you expand or restructure.

 If you’re going to accept online payment, you’ll also need to pay fees for processing credit card transactions.
 The fees may be rolled into your software’s monthly service or charged separately, so make sure you’re using the total costs when you’re ready to do a final price comparison.

-Most major scheduling systems offer customer support, but you should always find out when and for how long that support will be available after you sign up for the program.
+Most major scheduling systems offer customer support.
+However, you should always find out when and for how long that support will be available after you sign up for the program.
 Are there any limits to support requests?
 Will you be assigned a dedicated rep who understands you and your business?

 Reliable customer support is even more important if you don’t consider yourself a “computer person” and want to regularly work with someone who will pay more attention to your account.